kenJPG/GAN-CIFAR10/README.md

 ### GAN-CIFAR 10
-My attempt at GAN for CIFAR10.
-Major credits to POSTECH StudioGAN for reference code!
+ReACGAN for CIFAR10.
+Major credits to POSTECH StudioGAN for the code!

 See <code>./final_output</code>